-Since we don’t have an adequate way of testing for Lyme disease and coinfections, it can be hard to tell if tick-borne diseases are present, much less the root cause of depression and anxiety.
-Therefore, says Dr. Bransfield, a person’s clinical presentation is the best reference point to determine if Lyme disease is at play.
+It can be hard to tell if a tick-borne disease is the root cause of depression and anxiety.
+But a person’s clinical presentation is the best reference point to determine if Lyme disease is at play, says Dr. Bransfield.

-However, the clinical presentation will differ from one person to another, so you’ll need to work with a healthcare provider — preferably a Lyme-literate one — who’s familiar with both your medical history and the wide range of symptoms a tiny tick bite can produce.
+But because the clinical presentation will differ from one person to another, you’ll need to work with a health care provider — preferably a Lyme-literate one — who’s familiar with both your medical history and the wide range of symptoms a tiny tick bite can produce.

-Don’t know where to find such a doctor?
-The International Lyme and Associated Diseases Society (ILADS) offers a Provider Search option.
-The Global Lyme Alliance can also help you find a Lyme-literate medical professional near you.
-Additionally, many online support groups and forums have lists of healthcare professionals to whom they can refer you.
+Need help finding such a doctor?
+The International Lyme and Associated Diseases Society (ILADS) offers a Provider Search option, as does the nonprofit Project Lyme.
+Many online support groups and forums also have lists of health care professionals to whom they can refer you.